Aleksa Palladino: Acting

 In 2004, Palladino returned to acting with a guest appearance on Medium, followed by her lead role in Spectropia and a supporting one in Find Me Guilty with Vin Diesel.
 After she worked in Find Me Guilty, director Sidney Lumet offered Palladino the role of Chris Lasorda in Before the Devil Knows You're Dead.
 She then appeared in The Picture of Dorian Gray, based on the novel by Oscar Wilde, and landed a supporting role in the acclaimed horror sequel Wrong Turn 2: Dead End.

 The 2010s saw her busy mainly on television; her role as Prohibition-era gangster Jimmy Darmody's closeted wife Angela in the HBO series Boardwalk Empire stands out.
 She was also a series regular of season two in the critically acclaimed AMC series Halt and Catch Fire as Sara Wheeler.
 Her next important film role was Mary Sheeran in Martin Scorsese's The Irishman, which was distributed by Netflix and received only a limited theatrical release.

-Musical career and personal life
+Music

-For over ten years she was the lead singer and songwriter of the band Exitmusic, which she formed with her husband Devon Church.
-After a self-released album in 2007, the band released an EP in 2011 and a full-length album in 2012 for the indie label Secretly Canadian.
-A final album followed in 2018 for Felte Records.
+Palladino was the lead singer and songwriter of the band Exitmusic.
+After self-releasing their debut album in 2007, the band released an EP and a follow-up album on indie label Secretly Canadian in 2011 and 2012, respectively.
+Palladino released a final Exitmusic album on Felte Records in 2018.

-Palladino met Church in 2001 while on a cross Canada train trip.
-They married on September 30, 2004, before separating in 2013.
-Their divorce was finalized in 2015.
-They had no children together.
+Personal life

+Palladino formed the band Exitmusic with her husband Devon Church, whom she had met on a cross-Canada train trip in 2001.
+Palladino and Church divorced in 2015.